 Forensic Psychology Graduate Programs

 The Master of Arts in Forensic Psychology is designed to provide a strong foundation in forensic psychology that can be applied to, and within, the criminal and civil justice systems as well as to prepare students for doctoral study in psychology.
 The 42-credit curriculum focuses on understanding, serving, and studying both offenders and victims.
 This course of study explores the role of psychology in the legal system, in criminal behavior, in substance and alcohol abuse, and in terrorism.
 Through the curriculum, students are provided with an advanced understanding of psychological development and psychopathology, personality assessment, psychotherapeutic techniques, and research methods.
-For more information, go to FAQ.
+For more information, please visit this page.

 Program Director: Professor Kendra Doychak (firstname.lastname@example.org)

 This Program, developed within the Psychology Department, has been approved by New York State as a "license eligible" academic program.
 It satisfies the state's educational requirements leadings toward professional licensure as a Mental Health Counselor, with a specialization in forensics.
 It develops skills in interviewing, counseling, and assessment, based upon established principles and research regarding human development, personality, psychopathology, and counseling.
 Students will be uniquely prepared to work towards licensure as counselors in prisons, juvenile detention centers, probation and parole agencies, and social service agencies that counsel and assess adolescents and adults at risk for criminal behavior.
-The program offers research opportunities for those students interested in pursuing doctoral education; as well as related courses leading to a certificate as a Certified Alcohol and Substance Abuse Counselor (CASAC).
+The program offers research opportunities for those students interested in pursuing doctoral education.
 The degree requires 60 credits.
 For more information, see the FAQ section.
 See admissions.

 Interim Program Director: Professor Abbie Tuller (email@example.com)